material-components/material-components-web/packages/mdc-chips/README.md

 CSS Class | Description
 --- | ---
 `mdc-chip-set` | Mandatory.
 Indicates the set that the chip belongs to `mdc-chip-set--choice` | Optional.
-Indicates that the chips in the set are choice chips.
+Indicates that the chips in the set are choice chips, which allow a single selection from a set of options.
 `mdc-chip` | Mandatory.
 `mdc-chip__text` | Mandatory.
 Indicates the text content of the chip `mdc-chip__icon` | Optional.
 Indicates an icon in the chip